BuecAle/TournamentGenerator_ISD/README.md

  ***Version 1.0.0***

- This tournament generator produces play offs for competetions with 8, 16 and, 32 teams, repsectivly.
+ This tournament generator produces play offs for competetions with 8, 16 and, 32 teams, respectivly.

  ## Contributers